Richard S. Kline: Jack Barry's death and the formation of Kline and Friends

 After that show ended, he teamed up with Bert Convy, Burt Reynolds, and Buena Vista Television to produce Win, Lose or Draw beginning in 1987.
 This series had concurrent runs on both NBC and in syndication, with Vicki Lawrence hosting the network version and Convy hosting the syndicated series.
 Win, Lose or Draw ended its run in 1989 on NBC and in 1990 in syndication.
 Convy left the syndicated series at the beginning of its final season to preside over another co-production with Kline, 3rd Degree, and Robb Weller took over for him at Win, Lose or Draw.

 In March 1990, Kline and Friends began production of their only non-game show project, The Marsha Warfield Show for NBC.
-Later that same year in September, the company put together another revival of The Joker's Wild, which was hosted by Pat Finn; this version lasted a single season in syndication due to an overcrowded market, as well as several changes to the format which weren't successful.
+Later that same year in September, the company put together a new version of The Joker's Wild for syndication that was hosted by Pat Finn.
+The new series, which made several significant changes to the original series' format, did not succeed due to a crowded syndication market and was cancelled just past the midway point of the 1990-91 season.

 In 1994, two years after Enright's death, Kline produced and directed the children's game show, Masters of the Maze, hosted by J. D. Roth, then Mario Lopez, for The Family Channel.
 The show used innovative technology for the time to create the titular maze, including chroma-key and CGI animation.
 1997 saw Kline produce a television version of the board game Pictionary, hosted by Alan Thicke, which used a nearly identical format to that of Win, Lose or Draw a decade earlier.
 This was Kline and Friends' last game show.